 There are so many exciting Christmas and holiday shows in Myrtle Beach every winter; check out these favorite performances to find the best options for you and your family to enjoy:

 Get your tickets for an unforgettable experience with The Carolina Opry’s Christmas Special.
 This is a beloved Myrtle Beach winter activity that brings the spirit of Christmas to life with music, comedy, and dance.
-The venue is a winter wonderland with countless twinkling lights, more than 35 Christmas trees, 75 wreaths, and mounds of Christmas snow.
+The venue is a winter wonderland with countless twinkling lights, more than 35 Christmas trees, 75 wreaths, and other festive touches.
 Arrive early to have your family photo taken in front of the decorated tree before the show!

 Location: 8901 North Kings Highway, Myrtle Beach, SC